What is Postpartum Depression?

 If you are taking medication for a mental health disorder like depression, anxiety, or psychosis, do not stop taking your medication when you become pregnant without talking to your doctor.
 The risk of many medications affecting your baby is low, but the risk of you becoming ill from stopping your medication suddenly is high.

-A combination of psychotherapy, self-care, and medication can be effective in treating postpartum depression.
+A combination of psychotherapy, self-care, and medication can be effective in postpartum depression treatment.
 You should talk to your doctor or therapist to find the right treatment plan for you.

 Medication: Many medications are available to help treat postpartum depression.
 Antidepressants are the most common types of medications used to treat this condition, but they can take time to be effective.
 Talk to your doctor about your medication options and how to find what works best for you.